 That brings us back to being.

 Life in suspension describes those times during which we feel stuck.
-We might be in a job that doesn’t challenge us, a relationship that’s not healthy, or an addiction.
+We might be in a job that doesn’t challenge us, an unhealthy relationship, or an addiction.
 We might feel trapped in indecision, fear, grief or financial struggles.
 We can spend years, decades, lifetimes with pieces of our lives in suspension while we wrestle with our demons.

 The entirety of our lives is generally not in suspension at the same time.
 We might be very pleased to have healed a health problem, yet still have struggles with money.
 We might be happy at work but stuck in our personal relationships, or vice versa.
 We might function for years with a hidden addiction, or wrestle chronically with our weight.

-The thing about being stuck is that it doesn’t feel competent, attractive, effective or like success.
+The thing about being stuck is it doesn’t feel competent, attractive, effective or like success.

 It feels like failure.

 On the heels of failure are the hounds of guilt, shame and isolation.